 A general term indicating the fact that e.g. NOUNS, VERBS, and PRONOUNS can belong to different MORPHOLOGICAL classes.
 In quite a few languages nouns fall into two or three classes: masculine, feminine, and neuter, with each of them INFLECTED differently.
 In English there is no such distinction, and in the Maya languages the only 'genderized' grammatical class is that of male (masculine) and female (feminine) classifiers that are sometimes (rather inaccurately) referred to as agentives: aj- (masculine classifier), and ix- (feminine classifier).
 Neither of these actually refer to the male or female gender per se: the masculine classifier is actually a neutral classifier and it can be found attached to a number of plant and animal names and the feminine classifier can also work as a diminutive.
-However, when it comes to pronouns, the English language has gender in the third person pronouns ("he", "she", and "it", "his", "her", and "its") but some other languages such as Finnish or the Maya languages do not.
-In Classic Maya the pronoun u-(before words starting with consonants) and y- (before words starting with vowels) operate both for men and women ("he", "she", "his", "her", and "its").
-In Maya languages, the gender of the person referred to in an utterance has to be indicated otherwise (if needed) stating the gender using classifiers (aj- / ix-) or nouns such as "man", "father", number

-"woman", "grandmother", etc. This is also the case in Finnish - with the exception that not even masculine or feminine classificators exist in the language.
+However, when it comes to pronouns, the English language has gender in the third person pronouns ("he", "she", and "it", "his", "her", and "its") but some other languages such as Finnish or the Maya languages, the gender of the person referred to in an utterance has to be indicated otherwise (if needed) stating the gender using classifiers (aj- / ix-) or nouns such as "man", "father", "woman", "grandmother", etc. This is also the case in Finnish - with the exception that not even masculine or feminine classificators exist in the language.
 As a result, the gender of the person one is referring to has to be elucidated through oblique queries.